 1 What exactly does Browsec VPN extension do in Edge?

 Browsec VPN extension hides your real IP, allows you to choose a server, and redirects Edge traffic through that server to help protect privacy and access geo-blocked content while you browse.
-Tiktok not working in china even with a vpn heres the real reason
+Best vpn for tivimate stream without limits 2026

 2 Is Browsec safe to use on Microsoft Edge?